lilkho/MKS21X-FinalProject/README.md

 - Changed UNO class to include a deck, discard pile, and randgen

 **1/7/19**
-- Addded function to set name of player
+- Added function to set name of player
 - Added remove and add card
 - Added terminal functionability.

 **1/8/19**
 - Changed Card's toString for testing purposes
 - Bug: returning null pointer exception after adding Cards to deck

+**1/9/19**
+- Created method to initialize a deck
+- Players are given random 7 cards and a card is placed down